6th Kentucky Volunteer Infantry U.S.

 PAGE 35

-We marched in close column by Division, after standing around here and there, we finally camped in the woods it was already late night when we camped, in Close Column, like we had marched, we had enough wood to burn, it began to rain again after midnight, but not continuously, the 30th Dec. in the morning at daybreak the skirmishers, or rather the pickets went again to their work, we camped the whole day on an open field, always ready to battle. toward evening our brigade marched back into the woods again and made ourselves a fire and coffee, there was for a long time a terrible cannonading in front of Negley’s division which stood in the evening in rather severe fire, we made ourselves as comfortable as possible we still had to go on picket at 10 o’clock at night, we were deployed in an open cotton field the wind blew strong and cold, and we could not even think about sleep, the 31 December in the morning, at daybreak it started again on both sides, and towards 8 o’clock it degenerated into a real battle. we stood in the fire until our 60 cartridges were fired that must have been about 3 o’clock, then we moved back and again drew fresh cartridges after 20 or 30 minutes rest we had to move forward again, we stood, the most part in front of our army, in open fields, when we came before the enemy again, I got a bullet through the heel of my right foot, I hopped with my rifle as good as I could, and as fast as possible and got out of shooting range when I felt a little secure I washed my wound out and bandaged my foot by tearing my drawers I made it from there into a Hostel.
-That was however already full and everything lay in confusion.
-I was in the yard where I sat down for a bit but not for long, then came a piece from a bombshell which burst and a piece of it flew into the ground not 2 steps from me I got away from there as fast as possible and went with help from another comrade to a distant hospital, that also was full
+We marched in close column by Division.
+After standing around here and there, we finally camped in the woods.
+It was already late night when we camped in Close Column, like we had marched.
+We had enough wood to burn.
+It began to rain again after midnight, but not continuously.
+Dec.
+30 in the morning at daybreak, the skirmishers or rather the pickets went again about their work.
+We camped the whole day on an open field, always ready to battle.
+Toward evening our brigade marched back into the woods again and made fires and coffee.
+A long, terrible cannonading occurred in front of Negley’s division. which stood in the evening in rather severe fire.
+We made ourselves as comfortable as possible.
+We had to go on picket at 10 o’clock at night and we were deployed in an open cotton field.
+The wind blew strongly and it was so cold that we could not even think about sleep.
+December 31, in the morning at daybreak, it started again on both sides, and towards 8 o’clock it degenerated into a real battle.
+We stood in the fire until our 60 cartridges were fired.
+That must have been about 3 o’clock; then we moved back and again drew fresh cartridges.
+After 20 or 30 minutes rest we had to move forward again.
+We stood for the most part in front of our army, in open fields.
+When we met the enemy again.
+I got shot through the heel of my right foot.
+I hopped with my rifle as well as I could, and as fast as possible, and got out of shooting range.
+When I felt a little secure I washed my wound out and bandaged my foot by tearing my drawers.
+I made it from there into a Hostel.
+However. it was already full and everything was in confusion.
+I was in the yard where I sat down for a bit, but not for long; then came a piece from a bombshell, which burst, and a piece of it flew into the ground not 2 steps from me.
+I got away from there as fast as possible and went with the help of a comrade to a distant hospital, that also was full.

 PAGE 37